Share

 “I really enjoy what I do,” she said.
 “It means a lot.
 But I do miss being home.”

-Her words underscored a recurring theme in Insurance Hour: behind every piece of legislation is a human being — someone balancing duty, family, and passion.
+Her reflections reinforced a recurring theme of Insurance Hour: behind every piece of legislation is a person balancing duty, family, and personal purpose.

-“It’s that balance between your work life and home life,” Susman noted.
+“It’s that balance between your work life and home life,” Susman said.
 “And you’ve managed it with grace.”

-“We need to protect small businesses,” she emphasized.
+“We need to protect small businesses,” she said.
 “They’re the backbone of our economy.”

 “We have to be practical,” she said.
 “We can do both — support innovation and protect people.”

-“This is what happens when law and technology collide — and you have to find a way to make sure no one gets run over in the process.”
+“This is what happens when law and technology collide,” Susman said.
+“And you have to find a way to make sure no one gets run over in the process.”

 Final Thoughts